Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Introduction

-Exact optimization methods for dial-a-ride problems have progressed significantly, with branch-and-cut \citep{cordeau2006branch, braekers2014exact} and branch-and-price approaches \citep{ropke2009branch, gschwind2015effective} solving classical DARP instances with up to 8 vehicles and 96 requests.
-Recent work has extended these methods to electric vehicle settings: \cite{goeke2019granular} developed granular tabu search for the E-PDPTW with partial recharging, \cite{liu2023robust} proposed robust optimization for demand uncertainty, and most recently, \cite{su2024branch} introduced the first branch-and-price algorithm specifically for E-DARP using fragment-based representations and novel labeling techniques.
+Despite this complexity, exact optimization methods for dial-a-ride problems have made significant progress.
+Branch-and-cut \citep{cordeau2006branch, braekers2014exact} and branch-and-price approaches \citep{ropke2009branch, gschwind2015effective} can now solve classical DARP instances with up to 8 vehicles and 96 requests.
+Recent work has extended these methods to electric vehicle settings, including branch-and-cut \citep{BONGIOVANNI2019436}, granular tabu search \citep{goeke2019granular}, robust optimization for demand uncertainty \citep{liu2023robust}, and branch-and-price with fragment-based representations \citep{su2024branch}.
 Despite these advances, the combinatorial complexity introduced by time windows, capacity limits, ride-time constraints, and nonlinear charging dynamics renders exact methods computationally prohibitive for large-scale, real-time applications requiring sub-second response times.
 These scalability challenges have motivated growing interest in learning-based approaches.
 Deep reinforcement learning (DRL) has emerged as a promising paradigm for combinatorial optimization, offering an unsupervised learning approach that discovers effective policies through trial-and-error interaction rather than requiring labeled solutions from existing solvers \citep{bengio2021machine}.
-Foundational work on attention mechanisms \citep{vinyals2015pointer, bello2017neural} demonstrated viability for vehicle routing \citep{nazari2018reinforcement, kool2019attention}.
-The POMO framework \citep{kwon2020pomo} showed that learned policies can match or exceed classical heuristics by exploiting multiple solution trajectories during training—an approach particularly relevant to E-DARP where sequential decision structure and robust policy learning align well with POMO's design.
-Extensions to pickup-and-delivery problems have introduced heterogeneous attention mechanisms respecting precedence constraints \citep{li2021heterogeneous} and symmetric architectures exploiting paired location structure \citep{luo2024solving}.
+Foundational work on attention mechanisms \citep{vinyals2015pointer, bello2017neural} demonstrated effectiveness for vehicle routing \citep{nazari2018reinforcement, kool2019attention}.
+The POMO framework \citep{kwon2020pomo} showed that learned policies can match or exceed classical heuristics by exploiting multiple solution trajectories during training, an approach particularly relevant to E-DARP where sequential decision structure and robust policy learning align well with POMO's design.
+Extensions to pickup-and-delivery problems have introduced heterogeneous attention mechanisms respecting ordering constraints \citep{li2021heterogeneous} and symmetric architectures exploiting paired location structure \citep{luo2024solving}.
 However, these methods primarily address basic PDP or PDPTW without energy constraints, leaving the integration of battery management and charging decisions largely unexplored in the learning-based literature.